Hyperkalemia: Excessive release from cells

-Exercise can cause a release of potassium into bloodstream by increasing the number of potassium channels in the cell membrane.
-The degree of potassium elevation varies with the degree of exercise, which range from 0.3 meq/L in light exercise to 2 meq/L in heavy exercise, with or without accompanying ECG changes or lactic acidosis.
-However, peak potassium levels can be reduced by prior physical conditioning and potassium levels are usually reversed several minutes after exercise.
+Exercise can cause a release of potassium into the bloodstream by increasing the number of potassium channels in the cell membrane.
+The degree of potassium elevation varies with the degree of exercise, which ranges from 0.3 meq/L in light exercise to 2 meq/L in heavy exercise, with or without accompanying ECG changes or lactic acidosis.
+However, peak potassium levels can be reduced by prior physical conditioning, and potassium levels are usually reversed several minutes after exercise.
 High levels of adrenaline and noradrenaline have a protective effect on the cardiac electrophysiology because they bind to beta 2 adrenergic receptors, which, when activated, extracellularly decrease potassium concentration.

-Hyperkalemic periodic paralysis is an autosomal dominant clinical condition where there is a mutation in gene located at 17q23 that regulates the production of protein SCN4A.
+Hyperkalemic periodic paralysis is an autosomal dominant clinical condition where there is a mutation in the gene located at 17q23 that regulates the production of protein SCN4A.
 SCN4A is an important component of sodium channels in skeletal muscles.
-During exercise, sodium channels would open to allow influx of sodium into the muscle cells for depolarization to occur.
+During exercise, sodium channels normally open to allow the influx of sodium into the muscle cells for depolarization to occur.
 But in hyperkalemic periodic paralysis, sodium channels are slow to close after exercise, causing excessive influx of sodium and displacement of potassium out of the cells.

 Rare causes of hyperkalemia are discussed as follows.
-Acute digitalis overdose such as digoxin toxicity may cause hyperkalemia through the inhibition of sodium-potassium-ATPase pump.
-Massive blood transfusion can cause hyperkalemia in infants due to leakage of potassium out of the red blood cells during storage.
+Acute digitalis overdose, such as digoxin toxicity, may cause hyperkalemia through the inhibition of sodium-potassium-ATPase pump.
+Massive blood transfusion can cause hyperkalemia, especially in infants and patients with low glomerular filtration rate (GFR, a measure of kidney function) due to leakage of potassium out of the red blood cells during storage.
 Giving succinylcholine to people with conditions such as burns, trauma, infection, prolonged immobilisation can cause hyperkalemia due to widespread activation of acetylcholine receptors rather than a specific group of muscles.
 Arginine hydrochloride is used to treat refractory metabolic alkalosis.
 The arginine ions can enter cells and displace potassium out of the cells, causing hyperkalemia.
 Calcineurin inhibitors such as cyclosporine, tacrolimus, diazoxide, and minoxidil can cause hyperkalemia.
 Box jellyfish venom can also cause hyperkalemia.

 Excessive intake

-Excessive intake of potassium is not a primary cause of hyperkalemia because the human body usually can adapt to the rise in the potassium levels by increasing the excretion of potassium into urine through aldosterone hormone secretion and increasing the number of potassium secreting channels in kidney tubules.
-Acute hyperkalemia in infants is also rare even though their body volume is small, with accidental ingestion of potassium salts or potassium medications.
+Excessive intake of potassium is not a primary cause of hyperkalemia because, in the presence of normal kidney function and the absence of drugs causing alterations in homeostasis, the kidney responds to the rise in potassium levels by increasing the excretion of potassium into urine.
+This is mediated by aldosterone hormone secretion and by increasing the number of potassium-secreting channels in kidney tubules.
+Acute hyperkalemia in infants is also rare, even though their body volume is small, with accidental ingestion of potassium salts or potassium medications.
 Hyperkalemia usually develops when there are other co-morbidities such as hypoaldosteronism and chronic kidney disease.